septum-sacrament-consult-wow/meta-abaco-distro/README.md

 ![XFCE4 Desktop](/images/yocto-image-select.png)

-You can then build your preffered image:
+You can then build your preferred image:

     ./SOURCE_THIS
     bitbake core-image-minimal